wordbricks/next-eval/README.md

 This project uses a Turborepo monorepo structure with the following organization:
 - `apps/web` - Next.js web playground for interactive demos
-- `packages/core` - Core library with extraction and evaluation scripts
+- `packages/next-eval` - Core library with extraction and evaluation
-- `packages/shared` - Shared utilities and interfaces
-- `packages/llm-core` - Shared utilities and interfaces
 - `packages/rust-mdr` - Rust WASM module for MDR algorithms

 ### Installation